A Complete Guide to the Adoption Leave in Singapore

 How to Apply for the Adoption Leave

 You should first notify your employer about your desire to adopt and take leave.
 This will help them plan things during your absence.
-After that, you fill this form and then provide it to your employer with the necessary documents.
+After that, you fill the following form and then provide it to your employer with the necessary documents.

-Fill out the form carefully; as your employers are required to submit this form for claiming reimbursement.
+Fill out the form carefully; as your employers is required to submit this form for claiming reimbursement.

 For Self Employed Individuals